diogorosa/grs-project/README.md

-Project for Simulation of Tripple play service using netkit
+Project for Simulation of Triple play service using netkit